-This section provides information on bipolar disorder, including symptoms of the condition, and how it can be treated and managed.
-It will also cover the recommendations for treatment that the National Institute for Health and Care Excellence (NICE) makes.
+This section gives information on bipolar disorder.
+It explains the symptoms of bipolar disorder, treatments and ways to manage symptoms.
+It also covers what treatment the National Institute for Health and Care Excellence (NICE) recommends.

-- Symptoms of mania include: increased energy, euphoria, impulsive behaviour and enhanced belief in own powers.
+- Symptoms of mania can be: increased energy, excitement, impulsive behaviour, increased belief in your own powers and agitation.

-- Symptoms of depression include: lack of energy, feelings of worthlessness, low self-esteem and suicidal tendencies.
-Psychotic symptoms can also be experienced in bipolar disorder.
+- Symptoms of depression can be: lack of energy, feelings of worthlessness, low self esteem and suicidal thoughts.

-- There are different types of bipolar disorder depending how often you experience episodes and how extreme they can be.
+- There are different types of bipolar disorder.

-These pages are created by Rethink Mental Illness' Advice and Information Service in accordance with the Information Standard.
-Last reviewed in February 2012.
-Next review March 2014.
+These pages are created by Rethink Mental Illness' Advice Service in accordance with the Information Standard.
+Last reviewed in March 2014.
+Next review March 2016.

 Need practical advice & info?
 We can help.